Friday, November 29, 2019

 Irmos.
 You covered the vault of the sky with a roof, O Lord, and built the church; confirm me in your love, O summit of desires, support of the faithful and only clement Lord.

-You, with Nicodemus, were the second blossom of Paradise on the island of Naxos and now with him you earnestly entreat your God and Master to give grace and mercy to the Naxians.
+You were a blossom of the island of Naxos and the second blossom of Paradise with Nicodemus, whom you join eager to entreat your God and Master that grace and mercy be given to Naxians.

 Ode IV